hgomez/devops-incubator/docker/centos6/myartifactory/README.md

 Native Packaging sample for DevOps easy operations.
 These packages will bring you a ready to use Software, QA and Ops Factories.

-# Archiva on CentOS 6
+# Artifactory on CentOS 6

-This image contains Archiva running on CentOS 6 base image
+This image contains Artifactory running on CentOS 6 base image

 ## Start Container